-Subsidiaries are fully consolidated from the date of acquisition, being the date on which we obtained control, and continue to be consolidated until the date when such control is lost.
-An entity of Hudson Group controls another entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the other entity.
-All intra-group balances, transactions, unrealized gains or losses resulting from intra-group transactions and dividends are eliminated in full.
-Transactions with subsidiaries of Dufry outside the scope of consolidation of Hudson Group have not been eliminated and are reported as related party transactions, refer to note 37.
+Subsidiaries are fully consolidated from the date of acquisition, being the date on which Hudson obtains control, and continue to be consolidated until the date when such control is lost.
+The Company controls an entity when Hudson is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
+All intragroup balances, transactions, unrealized gains or losses and dividends, resulting from intragroup transactions, are eliminated in full.
+Transactions with subsidiaries of Dufry outside the scope of the consolidation of Hudson have not been eliminated and are reported as related party transactions, refer to note 37.